discord-net/Discord.Net/README.md

 > Note: You can only have 5 buttons per row and 5 rows per message.
 If a row contains a selection dropdown it cannot contain any buttons.

-## Slash commands
+## Slash Commands & Context Menu Commands
-Slash command example how to's can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/tree/Interactions/docs/guides/slash-commands).
+Slash command & Context command examples and how to's can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/tree/release/3.x/docs/guides/interactions/application-commands).

+## Message Components
+Message components (buttons, menus, etc) examples and how to's can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/tree/release/3.x/docs/guides/interactions/message-components)